upper waypoint

 Sacred Blood (2015)

 This movie has it all!
 Beautiful, territorial Chinatown vampires!
 Gun-toting European circus performers!
 Michael Madsen doing cop stuff!
 Dastardly flying poodles!
 Kato Kaelin!
 (Yes, that Kato Kaelin.)
-At its core, though, Christopher Coppola’s creative goth horror is a love letter to late nights on the streets of San Francisco.
+At its core though, Christopher Coppola’s creative goth horror is a love letter to late nights on the streets of San Francisco.
 It also absolutely revels in the sight of powerful women punishing misogynistic men.
 (Hooray!)

 If all that weren’t enough, Sacred Blood offers a jaunt around some of the city’s oldest nightspots including the Condor, Li Po Lounge and Edinburgh Castle.
 Is Sacred Blood a little slow in places?
 Sure!
 Still worth a watch, though.

-‘Sacred Blood’ is streaming now on Roku.
+‘Sacred Blood’ is streaming now on Pluto TV and Plex.

 Twixt (2011)